fengalin/gstation-edit/README.md

 I don't have a unit to test this (and I don't want to downgrade mine :).

-# How to run gstation-edit
+# How to run GStation-Edit
 ## Dependencies
 Make sure your system includes the following dependencies:
 - python-2.7 or higher